Participation Without Academic Credit (Summer Scholar)

 Admission for Academic Credit as a Current UM student

-All current UM Students interested in the Summer Institute will be able to officially register in Wolverine access.
+All current UM Students interested in the Summer Institute can register by simply access classes in Wolverine Access after March 1, 2020.
 You will not need to complete the Summer Institute application.
 Please note due to the condensed nature and advanced level of the Summer Institute course offerings, it is required that students to be present on the first day of class and be advised that the add/drop deadlines are based on the course length.
-Once you register in Wolverine access all UM add/drop policies are enforced, the only difference is the dates for the add/drop deadlines.
+Once you are registered in Wolverine access all UM add/drop policies are enforced, the only difference is the dates for the add/drop deadlines.

 All Summer Institute courses may be taken for spring/summer term credit in the Division of Survey Methodology.
 The dates of the courses are not affected by the enrollment term, but grades for spring/summer enrollments will not be submitted to the Registrar’s Office until after the end of the term.
 Once the deadline for UM spring/summer registration has past you will need to contact the Summer Institute office to enroll in classes.